tetrapharmakon/species/index.md

 (Yes, I will refer them as "red" and "big" in the following).

-This website is the logbook of a reading seminar that I would like to start at [taltech](https://compose.ioc.ee) during Fall 2021.
+This website is the logbook of a reading seminar running at [taltech](https://compose.ioc.ee).
 Its focus is not on rigor or completeness.
 Its style is idiosyncratic.
 Its purpose is to collect pointers to the -quite vast- literature on species (while tickling my nitpickery).
-My hope is not to drop the project midway (hysterical-laughter.mp3).

 {% for lecture in site.lectures %}
   <article>